AttilaSagiDev/free-shipping-remaining-cost/README.md

 ## Support ##

-If you have any questions about the extension, please contact with me.
+If you have any questions about the extension, please get in touch with me.

 ## License ##